Rice's Whale

 Rice's whales are members of the baleen whale family Balaenopteridae.
 With likely fewer than 100 individuals remaining, Rice's whales are one of the rarest whales in the world.

-Research indicates Rice’s whales are resident and occur year-round in the Gulf of Mexico.
-Most sightings of Rice’s whales have been concentrated in 100–400 meter water depths in the northeastern Gulf off Alabama and the West Coast of Florida.
+Research indicates Rice’s whales are resident and live year-round in the Gulf of Mexico.
+They are the only species of baleen whale that regularly occurs in the Gulf.
+Most sightings of Rice’s whales have been concentrated in 100–400 meter water depths in the northeastern Gulf off Alabama and the west coast of Florida.
 Sightings have been documented less frequently in the western Gulf, offshore of Louisiana and Texas.
 Underwater sound recorders along the Gulf continental shelf break from Florida to Texas have detected Rice’s whale calls.
 Recently calls were detected in Mexican waters, which is the first confirmation that the species also occurs in the southern Gulf.

 Rice’s whales are most closely related to Bryde’s (pronounced “broodus”) whales.
 In 2021, scientists determined that the Rice’s whale is a unique species.
 They are genetically and morphologically distinct from Bryde’s whales.
 This determination was supported by studying a whale that stranded dead in the Florida Everglades.
 The Marine Mammal Stranding Network ensured scientists were able to secure the carcass and study it thoroughly.
 The species was named Rice’s whale (Balaenoptera ricei) in honor of Dale W. Rice, the first scientist to write about these whales in 1965.